Transaction

 }

-To take control of all the side-effects that happen in localTx method, you can use suspend method to wrap the code blocks using localTx.
+To take control of all the side-effects that happen within a localTx code block, you can use suspend method to wrap the code blocks using localTx:

 import scalikejdbc._